Dr. med. Dirk Manski

 Cystoscopy:

-Only in an infection-free interval to exclude subvesical obstruction, diverticulum, bladder stones or bladder tumors.
+Perform cystoscopy only in an infection-free interval to exclude subvesical obstruction, diverticulum, bladder stones or bladder tumors.
 Take biopsies from suspicious lesions.
 According to the German guideline, routine cystoscopy is not indicated in women without other relevant comorbidities with recurrent urinary tract infections.
 This is understandable in young women without a high risk of bladder cancer.
 Cystoscopy should be recommended after a certain age (>50 years?), and if risk factors are present, see section hematurie.

 Extended Diagnostic Workup for Recurrent UTIs: